$11M Discount Update! 980-Year-Old Redwood Log House $500,000

 Now, this is a camping trailer that I can live with, and in.
 There aren’t many camping trailers that are pulled by such a big truck (tractor), but this one is pulling around a 33-foot-long, 9′-4″ tall log, cut out of a 267-foot-tall California redwood tree at 65 feet above the base.
 Then, it was hollowed out and crafted into a home by two brothers in one year, back in 1939.

 This redwood log house has led quite a life over the last 80 years or so.
-It has been traveling from fairs to carnivals to trade shows around the country, and how I have never heard of this or seen it in person over the last five decades is mind-boggling.
+It has been traveling from fairs to carnivals to trade shows around the country, and that I have never heard of this or seen it in person over the last five decades is mind-boggling.
 Talk about barn finds, this redwood log has 16,500 board feet of lumber in it, or it did at one time.
 That’s enough for a barn or two.

-It sounds like the owners of this attraction are including the trailer that it rests on, otherwise I’m not sure how the next owner would haul it around the country to fairs in order to pay it off.
+It sounds like the owners of this attraction are including the trailer that it rests on; otherwise, I’m not sure how the next owner would haul it around the country to fairs in order to pay it off.
 The seller talks about the asking price a bit, saying that it’s normal to have a five-to-seven-year earnings ratio to asking price.
 If that makes sense?
 You would have to figure out where to bring this tree home, where there are enough tourists looking for attractions, and then get enough people to pay to walk through it to be able to whittle down, so to speak, that asking price.
 Have any of you seen this Redwood Log home in person?

 Auctions Ending Soon